 Board and Lodgings information, 2018-19

-Lincoln has three complexes of dedicated graduate accommodation in the city centre: the Bear Lane complex, two minutes from the central College site; the EPA Science Centre, close to the University Science Area; and a new building at the corner of Little Clarendon Street and Walton Street, close to the Radcliffe Quarter.
+Lincoln has three complexes of dedicated graduate accommodation in the city centre: the Bear Lane complex*, three minutes' walk from the central College site; the EPA Science Centre, close to the University Science Area; and a new building at the corner of Little Clarendon Street and Walton Street, close to the Radcliffe Quarter.
 Rooms are graded from A-D based on a number of factors.
 Grade A rooms are the highest quality, and include an ensuite shower room.
 Rooms B-D are graded according to size, natural daylight and facilities (please note B-grade rooms at Little Clarendon Street are ensuite).
-The grades have been agreed between the College and the MCR student body decide on the grades collectively.
+The grades have been agreed between the College and the MCR student body collectively.

 All rooms have access to kitchens, and all rooms at the EPA and at Walton Street have ensuite bathrooms.

 Most rooms are let for the academic year (37 weeks) with the option to extend into the Summer vacation.

 We have accommodation suitable for disabled students both at the EPA and at Little Clarendon Street.
 Most of the main College site (including Hall and the bar) is accessible by wheelchair.
-A new MCR has just been completed on main site, and is wheelchair-accessible.
+A new MCR has recently been completed on main site, and is wheelchair-accessible.

 Accommodation Charges 2018-19